TonyMacarony2/REST_Projekt/README.md

 Small Rest API project that was coded for a software engineering class at BBZ in Schaffhausen.

-The user can choose between a Zen quote or a cat fact, as well as specify a number of entries up to 5.
+The user can choose between a zen quote or a cat fact, as well as specify a number of entries up to 5.

 The responses will be displayed along with ASCII-art from the ASCII Art Archive.